peterwilli/Endless-AWSW/README.md

 ## Todo & Bugs

+- [ ] Add better and more varied RP injection (use a GPT model to make them?)
 - [x] Token parser, don't just continue at the last valid tokens (if a bracket opens [ it's more likely it closes again and creates an invalid reply.)
 - [x] Prevent dragons from replying in a loop
 - [x] You can send an empty message